Mirza Nasrullah Khan

-Nasrollah Pirnia, also known as Mirza Nasrollah Khan (میرزا نصرالله خان نائینی; 17 October 1840 – 13 September 1907, titled Moshir al-Dowleh), was the first Iranian prime minister.
+Nasrollah Pirnia, also known as Mirza Nasrollah Khan (میرزا نصرالله خان نائینی; 17 October 1840 – 13 September 1907, titled Moshir od-Dowleh), was the first Iranian prime minister.
 He became Premier of Iran following the introduction of the Persian Constitution of 1906, establishing Iran's first legitimate government approved by the Majlis on 7 October 1906.
 Before becoming prime minister, he had served as the minister of foreign affairs.
 He died in circumstances said to be suspicious and was buried in Imamzadeh Saleh of Tajrish.

 Moshir ad-Dowleh Mansion belonged to him and his children.

 Early life

 Born in 1840 to a family of religious leaders, he grew up in Nain before later travelling to Tehran.
 In 1862 he married Hosnieh, daughter of a wealthy merchant named Mirza Taghi Ajudan.
 Two of their children, Hassan and Hossein, would later draft the Persian Constitution of 1906 and play key roles in Iranian politics during the later Qajar period.
 Nasrullah, working his way up through the ranks of government, became the Minister of Foreign Affairs in 1898.